 |

-Our universe's largest known structures are called Filaments, Supercluster complexes, Lyman Alpha (gas) Blobs, Voids, Walls, and Bubbles.
+Our universe's largest known structures are collections of galaxies called Filaments, Supercluster complexes, Lyman Alpha (gas) Blobs, Voids, Walls, and Bubbles.
 Some of them appear as large as 3.5 billion light years across.
 That's about a quarter of the distance to the farthest objects we can see and some 35,000 times larger than our Milky Way galaxy.
 How these structures move and change shape are some of the dynamics.
 Cosmology involves the study of phenomena including redshifts, galaxy surface brightness to distance ratios, diffuse millimeter radiation, supernova rise and decay curves, gamma ray burst dilation, galaxy rotation curves, Olbers paradox, and light element abundances.
 As of today these are measured only by observing the wavelengths, brightness, location and polarization of their "light" and how these change over time.
-Cosmology includes the study of ideas, models and theories which do not have a beginning as well as those that do. |
+Cosmology includes the study of ideas, hypotheses, and models which do not have a beginning as well as those that do. |

 |